Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Yeah. *Our* Thurrsto!"
 Deygun was almost literally buoyant with pride, which was helping Shim’s game quite nicely; Deygun had just scratched needlessly.
 Shim retrieved the cue ball with a smug look and prowled around the end of the table, calculating where best to place it.

 "In hindsight he’s an obvious match.
-The Clan needs somebody Daar can respect and trust…"
+The Clan needs somebody Daar can respect and trust..."

 "But none of yer saw it comin’," Powell predicted.

-"We didn’t even know the Championship was in crisis until… well."
+"We didn’t even know the Championship was in crisis until... well."
 Shim decided on a good spot for the cue ball, set it down, fine-tuned it with his paw and then backed off to chalk the cue and find a comfortable angle.
 Gaoians played pool a little differently to a human, thanks to the difference in shoulder anatomy.
 Ergaan still swore by his "javelin throw" stroke, even though it involved bending so low and long over the table that he inevitably wound up moving a ball with his chest and invoking a foul.

-Actually… something about the whole thing had been pricking at Powell.
+Actually... something about the whole thing had been pricking at Powell.
 Regaari in particular had got himself caught up in the politics in a big way, and though he’d withdrawn from the HEAT to pursue the career demands of a Father, he was still a Brother.
 Which was great until you realized that he’d been involved in going against the Great Father’s wishes.

 Right or wrong, the HEAT took a very dim view of that kind of thing.
-Arés in particular couldn’t put his feelings on the matter to words…which, being honest, wasn’t surprising.
+Arés in particular couldn’t put his feelings on the matter to words... which, being honest, wasn’t surprising.
 Still, it was a sensitive topic, and a difficult one to broach.

 In this case he didn’t need to.
 Out of the blue, Deygun seemingly resumed that very conversation.

 "I can understand why he did it.
-And… I mean, I don’t know if it was the right decision or the wrong one.
-I can *definitely* understand the Great Father’s decision…"
+And...
+I mean, I don’t know if it was the right decision or the wrong one.
+I can *definitely* understand the Great Father’s decision..."

 "Doesn’t matter.
 The Great Father decided.
 Right or wrong doesn’t enter into it."
 Shim took a shot that clacked the cue-ball harmlessly off a bumper where it finally came to rest *just* touching his six-ball.